V. Sivadasan

-V. Sivadasan (born 1979) is an Indian politician from Kerala state and a Rajya Sabha member from Kerala.
+V. Sivadasan (born 1979) is an Indian Marxist politician from Kerala state belonging to the Communist Party of India (Marxist) and a Rajya Sabha member from Kerala.
 He was also the Independent Director of Kerala State Electricity Board.

 Personal life

 V. Sivadasan was born in 1979 to K. Narayanan and V. Madhavi in Iritty, Kannur.
 His wife is Sahana and she belongs to Panoli, Kannur.

 Education

 V. Sivadasan completed his high school education from Pala Government High School, Kannur.
 He completed his pre degree from Pazhassi Raja N.S.S.
 College, Mattannur.
 He did his Masters from Government Brennen College, Thalassery.
-He obtained Ph.D from Kannur University in 2010 for his doctoral thesis "Agrarian Problems and the Role of Media and Literature in Kerala with special reference to Socio-Economic Transformation 1934-1971".
+He obtained Ph.D. from Kannur University in 2010 for his doctoral thesis "Agrarian Problems and the Role of Media and Literature in Kerala with special reference to Socio-Economic Transformation 1934-1971".
 He was awarded Post Doctoral Fellowship by Jawaharlal Nehru University.